Want to learn French with podcasts? You're in the right place. Podcasts can be an excellent French learning tool.

-To save you the time and hassle of trying to find the perfect podcast yourself, I’ve made a list of 8 of the best podcasts to help you turbo-charge your French listening.
-You'll discover:
+To save you the time and hassle of trying to find the perfect podcast yourself, I’ve made a list of 11 of the best podcasts for French learners to help you improve your French.

 By the way, my top recommendation for improving your French listening skills is Conversations.
 It's an exciting story based course that helps you understand real French and transform your listening skills in 90 days or less.

 Headphones, smartphone and podcast app of choice at the ready!
 Let's dive in…

 The 11 Best French Podcasts For Beginners And Intermediate Learners

 Coffee Break French offers a large volume of online lessons in podcast form.
 There are four levels (“seasons”) consisting of 40 lessons each, meaning there is something for everyone.

 In the podcasts, you listen to a student taking French lessons and you learn with her.
 The course is well structured and builds on what you have already learnt.

 The lessons are quite long – up to 20 minutes or so – and neither the teacher nor the student is a native speaker (although both of them have very good French pronunciation).

 - Extensive library of lessons for all levels

 - Well-structured course